The Huntley–Brinkley Report

 Chet Huntley (right) at NBC News' New York headquarters and David Brinkley on screen in Washington, D.C., June 1963.

 The Huntley–Brinkley Report (sometimes known as The Texaco Huntley–Brinkley Report for one of its early sponsors) is an American television program broadcast by NBC.
-Anchored by Chet Huntley in New York City, and David Brinkley in Washington, D.C.
-It aired from October 29, 1956 to July 31, 1970, replacing Camel News Caravan and was replaced by NBC Nightly News.
+It was anchored by Chet Huntley in New York City and David Brinkley in Washington, D.C.
+It aired from October 29, 1956, to July 31, 1970, replacing Camel News Caravan and was replaced by NBC Nightly News.
 The program ran for 15 minutes at its inception but expanded to 30 minutes on September 9, 1963, exactly a week after the CBS Evening News with Walter Cronkite did so.
 It was developed and produced initially by Reuven Frank.
 Frank left the program in 1962 to produce documentaries (Eliot Frankel replaced him) but returned to the program the following year when it expanded to 30 minutes.
 He was succeeded as executive producer in 1965 by Robert "Shad" Northshield and by Wallace Westfeldt in 1969.